brimdata/super/book/src/formats/bsup.md

 > objects can be indexed with arbitrary string keys (via index operator)
 > even if the field names available to the dot operator are restricted
 > by language syntax for identifiers.

+The optionality byte indicates "optional" for the value 1 and mandatory for the value 0.

 The type ID follows the field name and is encoded as a `uvarint`.